 Ranburne is a tiny town located in the state of Alabama.
 With a population of 431 people and just one neighborhood, Ranburne is the 348th largest community in Alabama.

-Ranburne is a blue-collar town, with 47.35% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Ranburne, you'll notice that it is more blue-collar than most other communities in America.
+47.35% of Ranburne’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Ranburne is a town of construction workers and builders, professionals, and managers.
 There are especially a lot of people living in Ranburne who work in teaching (15.51%), management occupations (10.20%), and office and administrative support (6.53%).

 As is often the case in a small town, Ranburne doesn't have a public transportation system that people use for their commute.